merenlab/anvio/anvio/docs/workflows/metagenomics.md

 2. Taxonomic profiling of short reads using [krakenuniq](https://github.com/fbreitwieser/krakenuniq).
 These profiles are also imported into individual profile databases, and are available in the merged profile database (for more details about this, refer to the [release notes of anvi'o version 5.1](https://github.com/merenlab/anvio/releases/tag/v5.1)).

-2. Individual or combined assembly of quality filtered metagenomic reads using either [megahit](https://github.com/voutcn/megahit), [metaspades](http://cab.spbu.ru/software/spades/), or [idba_ud](https://github.com/loneknightpy/idba).
+2. Individual or combined assembly of quality filtered metagenomic reads using either [megahit](https://github.com/voutcn/megahit), [metaspades](http://cab.spbu.ru/software/spades/), [idba_ud](https://github.com/loneknightpy/idba) or [(meta)Flye](https://github.com/mikolmogorov/Flye) for long-reads.

 3. Generating an anvi'o contigs database from assembled contigs using %(anvi-gen-contigs-database)s.
 This part of the metagenomics workflow is inherited from the contigs workflow, so you know this step also includes the annotation of your contigs database(s) with functions, HMMs, and taxonomy.

-4. Mapping short reads from each metagenome to the contigs using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), and generating sorted and indexed BAM files.
+4. Mapping short reads from each metagenome to the contigs using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), or long-reads with [minimap2](https://github.com/lh3/minimap2), and generating sorted and indexed BAM files.

 5. Profiling individual BAM files using %(anvi-profile)s to generate single anvi'o profiles.